 “Plan for the future because that's where you are going to spend the rest of your life.”
 (Mark Twain, American writer)

-We believe that developing employability skills is key, and all students in Year 10 are entitled to a week’s work experience.
-This allows them to develop and evidence the vital transferable skills which future employers are looking for.
+We believe that developing employability skills is critical to ensuring that students are prepared for the workplace.
+As a result, we have committed to all students in Year 10 and Year 12 undertaking a work experience placement.
+This allows them to develop (and also evidence) the vital transferable skills which future employers are looking for.

 Careers Information and Guidance Policy 2018-20